Michigan vs Florida State Prediction, Game Preview: NCAA Tournament Sweet 16

 The Big Ten gagged in this tournament.
 Illinois, Ohio State, Purdue, Iowa – they all let the other side dictate the tempo, the action, and all four didn’t play their respective styles in losses.

-Michigan just has to do what it does by keep making its shots inside and out, don’t start turning the ball over, and hit the open threes that come off that extra good pass.
+Michigan just has to do what it does by steadily moving inside and out – without getting too reliant on any one thing – it can’t start turning the ball over, and it has to hit the open threes that come off that extra good pass.

 Both teams are efficient, and Florida State will be a problem on the defensive interior with a whole lot of blocked shots, but Michigan will get past a rough first half to turn it on in the second to get out alive.